 Yuta Okkutsu assumes that Rika Orimoto has cursed his very being.
 But the interesting twist at the end definitely brings a positive drama that might actually tear you up.
-The friendship wanted to grow as an unending adventure which did not happen since Rika faces one of the most brutal death one can imagine.
+The friendship wanted to grow as an unending adventure which did not happen since Rika faced one of the most brutal deaths one can imagine.

-The situation turns strongly dark when Rika changes to being a super grade Cursed spirit and gets latched to Yuta.
-This attachment brings turmoil since the cursed spirit loves the boy deeply and would cross any line if required.
+The situation turns strongly dark when Rika changes to being a super-grade Cursed spirit and gets latched to Yuta.
+This attachment brings turmoil since the cursed spirit loves the boy deeply and crosses any line if required.

 This cruel circumstance lands Yuta finally joining Jujutsu High under Gojo and attending the first year with Maki Zennin, Panda, and Toge Inumaki.
 The very first introduction ends up unpleasant since Gojo chooses to reveal nothing about Yuta’s life and issues to the already first years.
 Rika appears to protect Yuta and things turn difficult.